tatomyr/json-x-type/NOTES.md

     - items
 ```

-The same in X-Types looks much more readable:
+The same in X-Type looks much more readable:

 ```yaml
 x-type: